 - Daily Trading Volume: ~$18.6 Billion

 Overview: A subsidiary of StoneX Group Inc. (NASDAQ: SNEX), Forex.com is a leading U.S. broker with a global presence.
 It offers 80+ currency pairs and tight spreads (0.0 pips on RAW accounts).
-In 2025, Forex.com enhanced its Active Trader Program, offering volume-based rebates and VIP perks like 4% APY interest on account balances.
+Forex.com has enhanced its Active Trader Program, offering volume-based rebates and VIP perks like 4% APY interest on account balances.
 Its integration with TradingView has attracted tech-savvy traders.

 4. XM Group